About the Academy

 Format

-Enquire with Tessa Ann for upcoming dates or bespoke training options
+Enquire with Tessa Ann for bespoke training options

 Responsible sound practice with individuals and groups

-This practitioner diploma supports those who wish to work with sound independently and responsibly in one-to-one and group contexts.
+Practitioner-level training supports those wishing to work with sound independently within group and one-to-one contexts.

 Sound Healing for Beginners